Saturday, March 31, 2018

 W. S. Libbey

-Where Libbey & Dingley became friends in the later 1870s.
+Where Libbey & Dingley became friends in the late 1870s.
 Corner of

-Main & Lisbon Streets - Western Union office was downstairs and
+Main & Lisbon Streets - the Western Union office was downstairs and

 Dingley's office was upstairs in the "Journal" building.